jgrizzled/sglseti/docs/accuracy_budget.md

    columns;
 4. catalog uncertainty over amplified tx spans — propagate it (§2.3).

-For milliarcsecond-class work, the declared model approximations (≤ ~11 mas solar-motion class, ~17 mas SPICE frame bias, ~50 mas outbound aim retardation at Wolf-like proper motions) become material; they are attached to model versions and await the §4.1 higher-fidelity family (roadmap item 6.6) rather than silent fixes.
+For milliarcsecond-class work, the ≤ ~11 mas solar-motion class and ~17 mas SPICE frame bias become material.
+The terrestrial outbound observer-distance residual remains ≤ ~0.1 mas even at Wolf-like proper motions, but should likewise be retained by a sub-mas model.
+These terms are attached to model versions and await the §4.1 higher-fidelity family (roadmap item 6.6) rather than silent fixes.